 At the Addiction Recovery Institute of America, we understand how important it is to deal with withdrawal symptoms for a successful detox and recovery.
 With our medication-assisted treatment approach (MAT), you get the care you need to get through detox with the right medication support.
 Our treatment is focused on helping you manage your symptoms so that you can learn about addiction and get the continual treatment you need to stay sober.
 When you build a strong foundation in the early stages of your recovery, it becomes easier to maintain your sobriety.

 MAT provides support for the withdrawal symptoms you might experience.
 You are supervised throughout the process for your safety.
 Alcohol and different drugs produce a wide range of withdrawal symptoms that make detox difficult.
-How long you have been abusing substances and how much you are using will also impact your symptoms.
+What’s more, withdrawal symptoms can manifest in physical, emotional, and psychological ways.
+How long you have been abusing substances and how much you are using will also impact the severity of your symptoms.
+Our trained medical staff will be there to help reduce your pain and discomfort during this trying time.

 Medication-assisted treatment can: